Dilong paradoxus

-Dilong (帝龍, which means 'emperor dragon') is a genus of basal tyrannosauroid dinosaur.
-The only species is Dilong paradoxus.
-It is from the Lower Cretaceous Yixian Formation near Lujiatun, Beipiao, in the western Liaoning province of China.
-It lived about 126 million years ago.
+Dilong (帝龍, which means 'emperor dragon') is a genus of small basal tyrannosauroid dinosaurs.
+The only species in the genus is Dilong paradoxus, known from the Lower Cretaceous Yixian Formation of East Asia (in what is now China).
+The discovery of Dilong was significant as it provided the first evidence of feathers in tyrannosaurs, something which had previously been suspected for the group.

 Discovery

+The Dilong holotype specimen was found in the Lujiatun Unit of the Yixian Formation near Lujiatun, Beipiao, in western Liaoning Province, China.
+This formation contains rocks dating to between 125.8–126 million years old.
+However, specimens have been found in other areas of the Yixian Formation which may vary in age.

 Dilong was described by Xu Xing and colleagues in 2004.
 The name is derived from the Chinese 帝 dì meaning 'emperor' and 龙 / 龍 lóng meaning 'dragon'.
 "Di", "emperor", refers to the relationship of this animal to Tyrannosaurus rex, the "king" tyrannosaurid.
 "Long" is used to name Chinese dinosaurs in much the same way that the ancient Greek -saur is in the West.
 The specific name, paradoxus, is a Latinisation of the Ancient Greek παράδοξον meaning 'against received wisdom'.

 Description

 The type specimen is IVPP 14243 (Institute of Vertebrate Paleontology and Paleoanthropology in Beijing), a nearly complete, semi-articulated, skull and skeleton.
 Referred material includes IVPP 1242, a nearly complete skull and presacral vertebrae, TNP01109 (Tianjin Museum of Natural History), a partial skull, and IVPP V11579, another skull which may belong to D. paradoxus, or to a related species.
 The type specimen of Dilong was about 1.6 m in length, but it is thought to be a juvenile and may have been over 2 m long when fully grown.
 Gregory S. Paul estimated that a 1.3 m long individual would have weighed 6 kg.